 The topics covered include - States of Matter, Methods of Purification and Separation, Atomic Structure, Formulae and Equations, Development of The Periodic Table, Groups 1, 2, 7 and 8/0, Transition metals, RFM (1 h 15 exam at the end of the year)

-Students are working towards the Pearson Edexcel GCSE (9-1) Specification (ICH0) in Chemistry.
+Students are working towards the Pearson Edexcel International GCSE (9-1) Specification (4CH1) in Chemistry.
 There are two written exams (both 1 hour 45 minute).
 Practical work is at the heart of the course.

 The material covered includes: